Get News & Updates Directly To Your Inbox

 Maintain a healthy weight: Being overweight or obese increases your risk of developing diabetes and other conditions that can lead to vision loss, like diabetic eye disease or glaucoma.

 Maintain your blood sugar levels: Most blindness caused by diabetes is preventable.
 If you have diabetes, ask your health care team to help you set and reach goals to manage your blood sugar.

-Diet: Is there anything good nutrition can’t fix?
-Well, probably so, but it definitely is on just about every “how to prevent…” list.
-What you eat affects more than just your heart, brain and BMI.
-A diet rich in lutein and zeaxanthin (found in broccoli, collard greens and yes, spinach!) has been associated with decreased risk for cataracts and macular degeneration.
+Diet: What you eat affects more than just your heart, brain and BMI.
+A diet rich in lutein and zeaxanthin (found in broccoli, collard greens and spinach) has been associated with decreased risk for cataracts and macular degeneration.

-Antioxidants in berries can reduce damage to your eyes from free-radicals, and even Omega 3s have been shown to improve your eye health.
-Get these helpful fatty acids from foods like halibut, salmon, and tuna.
+Antioxidants in berries can reduce damage to your eyes from free radicals.
+And Omega 3s have been shown to improve eye health.
+Get these helpful fatty acids from foods like halibut, salmon and tuna.